json420/degu/doc/index.rst

 Degu includes:

-    *   **A fast, lightweight HTTP server** that's easy to embed within applications
+    *   **A lightweight HTTP server** that's easy to embed within applications

     *   **A matching HTTP client** carefully designed to harmonize with the server API

-    *   **IO abstractions** used by the server and client to represent HTTP request and response bodies
+    *   **Stream-friendly IO abstractions** used by the server and client for HTTP request and response bodies

-    *   **Test fixtures** that make it easy to create throw-away Degu server instances for unit testing

 Degu server applications are implemented according to the :doc:`rgi`, which is very much in the spirit of `WSGI`_ but does not attempt to be compatible with